Note-Harbor/Note-Harbor-Extension/README.md

 Our extension pops out of the side of your browser whenever you need it.
 Store whatever text you find or whatever ideas you come up with — all saved privately on your own computer.

+### How to Use

+1. To open Note Harbor's side panel, press keyboard shorcut *ctrl-shift-L*.
+2. Write whatever you want!
+Compose stickies either by creating notes directly in the side panel or by right-clicking highlighted text.

 **Warning:** clearing your browser's cache will delete all stored note data.

 ## Installation

-To get Note Harbor on your browser, visit us at the Chrome Web Store [future link].
+Use these instructions to get Note Harbor on your browser:

-You can also install Note Harbor with the following instructions:

 1. Download/Clone our repo as a ZIP file
 2. Unzip the downloaded ZIP file (titled `Note-Harbor-Extension`)
    * *Warning*: deleting the unzipped files will disable Note Harbor
 4. In Chrome, go to the extensions management page (chrome://extensions)
 5. Turn on Developer Mode (top right of screen)
-6. Drag the Note-Harbor-Extension folder anywhere on the page to import it (do not delete the folder afterwards)
+6. Drag the Note-Harbor-Extension folder anywhere on the page to import it